Acadians: Louisiana Acadians

+Returnees

-The British conducted a second and smaller expulsion of Acadians after taking control of the north shore of what is now New Brunswick.
-After the fall of Quebec and defeat of the French, the British lost interest in such relocations.
-Many Acadians gradually returned to British North America, settling in coastal villages that were not occupied by colonists from New England.
+In time, some Acadians returned to the Maritime provinces of Canada, mainly to New Brunswick and coastal villages that were not occupied by colonists from New England.

+The British prohibited them from resettling their lands and villages in what became Nova Scotia.
 A few of the Acadians in this area had evaded the British for several years, but the brutal winter weather eventually forced them to surrender.
 Some returnees settled in the region of Fort Sainte-Anne, now Fredericton, but were later displaced when the Crown awarded land grants to numerous United Empire Loyalists from the Thirteen Colonies after the victory of the United States in the American Revolution.
 Most of the descendants of Acadian returnees now live primarily on the eastern coast of New Brunswick, Canada.

 In 2003, at the request of Acadian representatives, Queen Elizabeth II, Queen of Canada issued a Royal Proclamation acknowledging the deportation.
 She established 28 July as an annual day of commemoration, beginning in 2005.
 The day is called the "Great Upheaval" on some English-language calendars.

+Before the American Revolutionary War, the Crown settled Protestant European immigrants and New England Planters in former Acadian communities and farmland.
+After the war, it made land grants in Nova Scotia to Loyalists.
+British policy was to establish a majority culture of Protestant religions and to assimilate Acadians with the local populations where they resettled.